 - Political party activities

 - Commercial or trade activities

-- Individual travel to conferences and meetings in the USA
+- Individual travel to conferences and meetings

 - Social welfare projects

 - Projects that support religious activities